The Zolas: 2009–2011: Formation and Tic Toc Tic

 Zachary Gray and Tom Dobrzanski were previously part of the band Lotus Child, from 2003 to 2008.
 Gray is the son of writer and composer John MacLachlan Gray.

 The Zolas' debut album, Tic Toc Tic, was released in November 2009.
 The album was produced by Howard Redekopp, who has worked with The New Pornographers and Tegan and Sara.
 The album was recorded mostly in a studio Dobrzanski constructed in his parents' basement while he was studying at the University of British Columbia.
 Other Vancouver bands such as Said the Whale and Hey Ocean! have also recorded there.
 The song "The Great Collapse" has been in rotation on CBC Radio 3.

-Five tracks from 'Tic Toc Tic' have been heavily rotated on XM satellite radio station The Verge ("The Great Collapse", "You're Too Cool", "Body Ash", "No Talking", and "Marlaina Kamikaze").
+Five tracks from Tic Toc Tic have been heavily rotated on XM satellite radio station The Verge ("The Great Collapse", "You're Too Cool", "Body Ash", "No Talking", and "Marlaina Kamikaze").
 Despite being a relative newcomer, The Zolas were the 4th-most heavily tracked band on the Verge for the first half of 2010.
 The Zolas were also nominated for Album of the Year at The Verge XM Awards in 2011.

 2012–2014: Ancient Mars

 The Zolas' second album, Ancient Mars, was released on October 2, 2012.
-The duo's track "Knot in My Heart" from Ancient Mars was heard in the background on an episode of the TV program "Whitney" on NBC on 2/20/13.
+The duo's track "Knot in My Heart" from Ancient Mars was heard in the background on an episode of the television program Whitney on NBC on February 2, 2013.
 The song the album was named after, Ancient Mars, was written by vocalist and guitarist Zachary Gray while he was a student in the faculty of Commerce at the University of British Columbia.
 Gray revealed it was written at the University of British Columbia's Irving K. Barber Library during his time as a student when the Zolas headlined an event at Koerner's Pub at the University of British Columbia in March 2019.